Vyral/robert-mack/_posts/2022-05-16-how-to-avoid-bad-home-purchases.md

 Are you thinking of buying a home soon?
 If so, you need to make sure you aren’t walking into a money pit.
 Today I want to discuss how you can properly inspect a home and know what you’re getting yourself into.&nbsp;

-The truth is that general inspections might not uncover every issue in a home.
+The truth is that a general inspection might not uncover every issue in a home.
 That’s why **I always recommend these three different home inspections,** depending on the type of property you’re buying:

 1. The general inspection
 2. A roof inspection&nbsp;
 3. A sewer line inspection

-In total, these inspections will cost you less than $1,000, but they could save you a ton.
+In total, these inspections will cost you less than $1,000, but they could save you a ton of money.
 When you’re buying a property that’s $800,000 or more, that’s a drop in the bucket.

 {% include pullquote.html %}